-The Sioux Falls Area Chamber of Commerce believes individuals living in the area should be able to enjoy personal security, quality education, first-rate medical care, adequate and affordable housing, economic opportunity and diverse leisure activities.
+Greater Sioux Falls Chamber of Commerce believes individuals living in the area should be able to enjoy personal security, quality education, first-rate medical care, transportation, adequate and affordable housing, economic opportunity and diverse leisure activities.
 The business community in Sioux Falls should contribute to the overall quality of life by showing generosity, concern and involvement in the community.

-The Sioux Falls Area Chamber of Commerce opposes unnecessary intrusions into employer/employee relationships.
+The Greater Sioux Falls Chamber of Commerce opposes unnecessary intrusions into employer/employee relationships.
 We support voluntary agreements between management and the workforce establishing compensation, benefits, hours and working conditions.

-The Sioux Falls Area Chamber of Commerce advocates a quality education system that provides individuals the chance to reach their own life goals and supports the current and future workforce needs of the community.
+The Greater Sioux Falls Chamber of Commerce advocates a quality education system that provides individuals the chance to reach their own life goals and supports the current and future workforce needs of the community.
 We support the development of systemic strategies to enable all children to succeed and prepare themselves for work and further study (e.g. Sioux Falls Thrive) and we support strategies to engage, train and educate all citizens so they have access to meaningful and rewarding work opportunities.
-We support efforts to adequately fund an effective, efficient system of pre-kindergarten, K-12, technical and post-secondary schools, both locally and statewide.
+We support efforts to adequately fund effective and efficient systems of pre-kindergarten, K-12, job-skills training and post-secondary institutions, both locally and statewide.
 The distribution of state aid dollars to local school districts should be equitably based, at least in part, on the number of children served.
-The Chamber urges continued dialogue regarding population growth and diversity in the Sioux Falls area and the effect on regional school districts.
+The Chamber urges continued dialogue regarding and awareness of population growth and diversity in the Sioux Falls area and the effect on regional school districts.
 It is important to maintain an employment environment for schools that attracts and retains quality employees in education.
-Individual businesses should engage in cooperative partnerships with schools in order to expand learning opportunities.
+Individual businesses should engage in cooperative partnerships with schools to expand learning opportunities.

 Finally, the Chamber believes that well-designed and appropriately governed and funded post-secondary education opportunities in Sioux Falls are a competitive and strategic imperative for our community and region.

-The Sioux Falls Area Chamber of Commerce places a high priority on safeguarding and conserving both the quality and quantity of our area's natural amenities.
-Government, in partnership with business, should share a responsible role in conserving, enhancing and protecting our water quality, air quality and land.
-Landowners and sportsmen should work together to ease conflicts in land access and game management issues, in order to preserve the economic and quality of life benefits from outdoor recreation.
+The Greater Sioux Falls Chamber of Commerce places a high priority on safeguarding and conserving both the quality and quantity of our area's natural amenities.
+Government, in partnership with business, should share responsibility in conserving, enhancing and protecting our water quality, air quality and land.
+Landowners and sportsmen should work together to ease conflicts in land access and game management issues, to preserve the economic and quality of life benefits from outdoor recreation.
 Given the substantial public and private investments to develop the river greenway, and the potential to develop a first-class amenity in our community, strategies to support a clean-up of the Big Sioux and its tributaries should be identified and implemented.

 The Sioux Falls area should be open to cooperative efforts as well as consolidation efforts among local units of government.
 Growth in the area provides an opportunity to explore new forms and methods of government to ensure taxpayers receive cost-effective government and quality service delivery.

-The Sioux Falls Area Chamber of Commerce, through the Convention & Visitors Bureau, supports private and governmental efforts to enhance and market the area's full tourism potential.
-The cultural history of our area provides destinations of worldwide interest, and the Sioux Falls metropolitan area is a key starting point and destination.
-Efforts to encourage business and sports related tourism should continue in earnest given the excellent facilities we have to offer.
+The Greater Sioux Falls Chamber of Commerce, through the Convention & Visitors Bureau, supports private and governmental efforts to enhance and market the area's full visitor industry potential.
+The cultural history of our area provides destinations of worldwide interest and the Sioux Falls metropolitan area is a key starting point and destination.
+Efforts to encourage the visitor industry should continue in earnest given the excellent facilities we offer.

-The Sioux Falls Area Chamber working with the Sioux Falls Development Foundation supports efforts toward workforce development through attraction, retention and educational attainment strategies that provide continued economic growth and individual opportunity in the Sioux Falls area.
+The Greater Sioux Falls Chamber of Commerce working with the Sioux Falls Development Foundation supports efforts toward workforce development through attraction, retention and educational attainment strategies that provide continued economic growth and individual opportunity in the Sioux Falls area.
 Southeast Technical Institute and University Center need community-focused governance and financial and mission support to optimize their impact on workforce development.